Skip to content

 7

 Schedule an annual spring inspection by April 1 in southern NH.
 Pre-emergence inspection catches Year-1 satellites before worker populations peak.
-This single action keeps total cost in the $250–$600 range rather than the $1,600–$4,000+ Year-3 range.
+This single action keeps total cost far lower than a Year-3 discovery.

 Local Context